phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 * If you use the init script (/etc/init.d/fuseki), then the FUSEKI_CONF= environment variable is used to set the configuration file.
 But if you just run Fuseki from the command line, you need to use the --conf option.

-## Problems with Getty

-The Getty SPARQL endpoint is not responding in the right way.
-There seems to be some incompatibility between Skosmos (in practice, the EasyRdf library which is used to perform SPARQL queries) and the Getty SPARQL endpoint.

-It is better to set up your own Fuseki SPARQL endpoint, with the jena-text index.
-Even if you could access the Getty SPARQL endpoint, it would most likely be extremely slow to use it with Skosmos, since it doesn't have a text index that Skosmos could use.

-I think it's unlikely that the Getty vocabularies would work well in Skosmos due to their very large size.

 ## Named Graph in SPARQL triple store

 In a SPARQL triple store there is always a default (unnamed) graph, and there can also be multiple named graphs.